Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [7] And in the same house remain, eating and drinking beside them; for the laborer is worthy of his wages.
 Change not from house to house.

-Comments Luke 10:7 When you minister remain in one place, in that period of time, do not look somewhere else where you expect to have a more comfortable stay than the house you are in, be joyful and thankful to stay where you are.
-When they are joyful to give and provide for you, that is the "worthy of wages" you have received, because you also have given them joy and peace in the spirit as a payment.
+Comments Luke 10:7 When you minister, remain in one place for that period of time, do not look elsewhere where you expect to have a more comfortable stay than the house you are in, and be joyful and thankful to stay where you are.
+When the hosts are joyful in giving and providing for you, that is the “worthy of wages” you have received because you have also given them joy and peace in the spirit as a payment.

 [8] And into which city you come in, and they accept you, eat the present given you,

 Comments Luke 10:8 This verse may look the same as verse 7, but there is a different meaning here.
-When referring to a city, it relates to your duty to walk throughout the town and proclaim the good news of God to all in that city, not just only in the place that received you to stay, but also to all that you will meet in that city.
-At those times, people setup festivals when they had guests in their town that came to proclaim the peace of God to them.
-They would set a common table where the whole town and the guests would join the feast together, and there, during that time, the guests as well would proclaim the joyful news to them and give them thanks at the same time.
+When referring to a city, it relates to your duty to walk throughout the town and proclaim the good news of God to all in that city, not just only in the place where they received you to stay but also to all that you will meet in that city.
+At those times, people would set up festivals when they had guests in their town who came to proclaim the peace of God to them.
+They would set a common table where the whole city and the guests would join the feast together, and during that time, the guests would proclaim the joyful news to them and give them thanks at the same time.

 [9] and heal the sick in it, and say to them, The kingdom of God has come near to you.